 “I’m very excited for our community to open its arms and share these 10 acres with the rest of the world,” Wild said.

-Bruce Haines, managing partner of Historic Hotel Bethlehem, said he foresees an increase in visitors to the hotel.
+Bruce Haines, the managing partner of Historic Hotel Bethlehem, said he foresees an increase in visitors to the hotel.

-“We’ve been promoting Historic Bethlehem as an authentic colonial history for a while,” Haines said, “But now to be able to say that we are actually designated is significant.”
+“We’ve been promoting Historic Bethlehem as an authentic colonial history for a while,” Haines said “But now to be able to say that we are actually designated is significant.”

 “I have a lot of hope for the future that we’ll be able to attract visitors to Bethlehem to appreciate this community,” O’Donnell said.